 Dream morning routine: wake up, do a yoga class, go for a swim, make a delicious breakfast and get ready for the day feeling stoked I’ve already had an amazing morning.

-Actual routine: Hit snooze a couple of time, scroll through social media then hop out of bed and make some breakfast.
+Actual routine: hit snooze a couple of times, scroll through social media then hop out of bed and make some breakfast.
 Not very inspirational, but honest!